Art in Australia

-Art in Australia was an Australian art magazine that was published between 1916 and 1942.
+Art in Australia was an Australian art magazine published between 1916 and 1942.

 Founding

 Art in Australia, was first issued in 1916.
 It was edited by Sydney Ure Smith, graphic artist and director of the advertising agency, Smith and Julius; Bert Stevens, who remained editor of The Lone Hand; and Charles Lloyd Jones, of the David Jones emporium family; and was published by Angus & Robertson in 1917–1918; Art in Australia Ltd in the years 1918–1934; and in its final decade (1934–1942) was published by the Sydney Morning Herald.
 From 1922 Leon Gellert took over editorship from Stevens and Jones, continuing in the position with Ure Smith until both retired in 1938.